 - Maintain all weapons systems

-Although there is only 1 full time coordinator, the San Marcos Police Department has many great instructors among their ranks who instruct classes on a part time basis in addition to their other full time duties.
+Although there are only 2 full time coordinators, the San Marcos Police Department has many great instructors among their ranks who instruct classes on a part time basis in addition to their other full time duties.
 These specialized instructors include: Defensive Tactics, Driving/PIT, Firearms (all are handgun/shotgun instructors with several specialized in rifle and low-light techniques), Less-Lethal Impact Munitions, Police Bicycle, FTO (Field Training Officers who provide one on one on-the-job training for 15 weeks for new hires), SFST/Intoxicated Drivers, Taser, plus others.

 TCOLE mandates that every Texas Peace Officer receive 40 hours of continuing education every 2 years.
 The San Marcos Police Department has committed to doubling this required amount so that every San Marcos officer receives, minimally, 40 hours of training every year.
 Most surpass that mark yearly.